Hove War Memorial: Background

 In the aftermath of the First World War and its unprecedented casualties, thousands of war memorials were built across Britain.
 Amongst the most prominent designers of memorials was the architect Sir Edwin Lutyens, described by Historic England as "the leading English architect of his generation".
 Lutyens established his reputation designing country houses for wealthy clients around the turn of the twentieth century and later built much of New Delhi, but the war had a profound effect on him.
 Thereafter, he dedicated much of his time to commemorating its casualties.
-He became renowned for The Cenotaph in London, which became Britain's national memorial, and for his work for the Imperial War Graves Commission.
+He became renowned for the Cenotaph in London, which became Britain's national memorial, and for his work for the Imperial War Graves Commission.

 Located on the English south coast, Hove was the site of a Royal Navy Volunteer Reserve station prior to the First World War.
-The establishment grew in importance as war loomed and the 1st Battle Squadron visited the town in July 1914 at the invitation of the mayor.
+The establishment grew in importance as war loomed and the Royal Navy's 1st Battle Squadron visited the town in July 1914 at the invitation of the mayor.
 Hove Town Hall was the scene of one of the first large-scale recruitment events the following month, following Britain's declaration of war on Germany and the subsequent drive to expand the armed forces.
 Long lines of men from Hove, Portslade, and surrounding areas marched to the hall to enlist and were addressed by the novelist Sir Arthur Conan Doyle.
 Field hospitals, including one at the Brighton, Hove and Sussex Grammar School in the town, were established along the south coast to care for injured servicemen evacuated from France.
 Other schools and large buildings were similarly taken over, and the local cottage hospital treated nearly 900 men over the course of the war.
 The town also hosted several Belgian refugee families and a contingent of German prisoners of war.
 Over 600 men from Hove died in the war, of whom 163 were serving with the local regiment, the Royal Sussex.